 Gotu Kola (Centella asiatica), also called Pennywort, is a tender green herb commonly eaten in its native lands of Southern India and Southeast Asia; the fresh juice of this succulent leaf is also frequently consumed.
 This plant has a long history of use within many healing cultures including Ayurveda, Traditional Chinese medicine (TCM), and more recently, the West where it has been introduced into the wetlands of Florida and Oregon.
 This herb is often utilized as an alcoholic plant extract, but a tea can be made from the dried leaves.

-Much of Gotu Kola's clinical research focuses on wounds and its effect on the healing process, with antioxidant triterpene saponins (Asiaticosides) and their sapogenins believed to be the most active constituents.
+Much of Gotu Kola's clinical research focuses on wounds and its effect on the healing process, with triterpene saponins (Asiaticosides) and their sapogenins believed to be the most active constituents.
 Gotu Kola is also used as a supportive herb for venous insufficiency.
 These saponin compounds support healthy collagen and strengthen vein walls.
 These same constituents are also what makes gotu Kola a premier plant in cosmetic care and anti-aging formulations.

 Its reputation as supporting a healthy inflammation response contributes to its use in the treatment of various skin conditions and discomforts.
 It nurtures healthy connective tissue growth and hyaluronidase and chondroitin sulfate formation, thus applying a balancing effect where needed.

 Gotu Kola is also utilized to support optimal body temperature and digestive and urinary tract function.
 It encourages optimum brain health, supporting healthy levels of GABA in the brain.
 This has also been found to promote emotional wellbeing.
 In India, it is used as a nourishing and restorative tonic for the nervous system.